 Hans J. Morgenthau Award

-The Hans J. Morgenthau Award was established in 1981 to commemorate the seminal contributions made by Professor Hans J. Morgenthau to the theory and the practice of American foreign policy, the National Committee on American Foreign Policy presents the Hans J. Morgenthau Award.
-The person to be so honored is one whose intellectual attainments and/or practical contributions to the fields of foreign affairs, international peace, and security have been judged so exemplary in the tradition of Professor Morgenthau as to merit this singular award.
+The Hans J. Morgenthau Award was established in 1981 to commemorate the seminal contributions made by Professor Hans J. Morgenthau to the theory and practice of American foreign policy.
+The persons honored by this award are those whose intellectual attainments and/or practical contributions to the fields of foreign affairs, international peace, and security have been judged so exemplary in the tradition of Professor Morgenthau as to merit this singular award.

-Recipients include the Honorable Angier Biddle Duke, the Honorable Sol Linowitz, the Honorable Henry A. Kissinger, the Honorable Jeane J. Kirkpatrick, the Honorable George P. Shultz, David Rockefeller, the Honorable James A. Baker III, the Right Honorable Margaret Thatcher, the Honorable Thomas R. Pickering, His Majesty King Hussein, the Honorable Colin Powell, the Honorable Richard N. Haass and the Honorable Martti Ahtisaari and the Honorable Joseph R. Biden, and the Honorable Dr. Robert R. Gates.
+Recipients include the Honorable Angier Biddle Duke, the Honorable Sol Linowitz, the Honorable Henry A. Kissinger, the Honorable Jeane J. Kirkpatrick, the Honorable George P. Shultz, David Rockefeller, the Honorable James A. Baker III, the Right Honorable Margaret Thatcher, the Honorable Thomas R. Pickering, His Majesty King Hussein, the Honorable Colin Powell, the Honorable Richard N. Haass, the Honorable Martti Ahtisaari and the Honorable Joseph R. Biden, and the Honorable Dr. Robert R. Gates.

 Global Business Leadership Award

 This award is presented by the National Committee on American Foreign Policy to honor a prominent business leader whose efforts have contributed to setting an unimpeachable standard for globally oriented corporate citizenship promoting the national interests of the United States.

-Recipients include Dr. Paul E. Jacobs, Mr. Muhtar Kent, and Mr. William R. Johnson, Daniel Rose, David Rubenstein and Larry Gagosian.
+Recipients include Paul E. Jacobs, Muhtar Kent, William R. Johnson, Daniel Rose, David Rubenstein and Larry Gagosian.

 George F. Kennan Award for Distinguished Public Service